Dundee Precious Metals Inc. (OTCMKTS:DPMLF) Announces $0.04 Dividend

 Dundee Precious Metals Inc. (OTCMKTS:DPMLF – Get Rating) announced a dividend on Tuesday, December 20th, investing.com reports.
-Investors of record on Friday, December 30th will be paid a dividend of 0.04 per share on Monday, January 16th.
+Investors of record on Friday, December 30th will be given a dividend of 0.04 per share on Monday, January 16th.
 This represents a yield of 3.34%.
-The ex-dividend date is Thursday, December 29th.
+The ex-dividend date of this dividend is Thursday, December 29th.

 Dundee Precious Metals Stock Performance

-Several equities analysts have weighed in on DPMLF shares.
-National Bank Financial lowered their price objective on shares of Dundee Precious Metals to C$8.75 in a research report on Thursday, October 13th.
-Scotiabank boosted their price target on shares of Dundee Precious Metals from C$12.50 to C$13.00 and gave the company an “outperform” rating in a report on Tuesday, September 27th.
-Finally, National Bankshares lowered their price target on shares of Dundee Precious Metals to C$8.50 in a report on Wednesday, November 16th.
-One analyst has rated the stock with a hold rating and four have assigned a buy rating to the stock.
-Based on data from MarketBeat.com, the stock has a consensus rating of “Moderate Buy” and an average target price of $10.38.
+Several research firms recently weighed in on DPMLF.
+National Bankshares decreased their price target on Dundee Precious Metals to C$8.50 in a report on Wednesday, November 16th.
+Scotiabank increased their price target on Dundee Precious Metals from C$12.50 to C$13.00 and gave the company an “outperform” rating in a report on Tuesday, September 27th.
+Finally, National Bank Financial cut their price objective on Dundee Precious Metals to C$8.75 in a research report on Thursday, October 13th.
+One investment analyst has rated the stock with a hold rating and four have assigned a buy rating to the company’s stock.
+According to data from MarketBeat, Dundee Precious Metals presently has an average rating of “Moderate Buy” and a consensus target price of $10.38.

 Dundee Precious Metals Inc, a gold mining company, engages in the acquisition of mineral properties, exploration, development, mining, and processing of precious metals.
 Its principal operating assets include the Chelopech operation, which produces a gold-copper concentrate containing gold, copper, and silver and a pyrite concentrate containing gold located to the east of Sofia, Bulgaria; the Ada Tepe operation that produces a gold concentrate containing gold and silver located in southern Bulgaria, near the town of Krumovgrad; and the Tsumeb smelter, a complex copper concentrate processing facility located in Namibia.